 Which card you pick will really depend on the value you get from the cards.

-The Chase Sapphire Preferred is a great pick and the one I recommend for anyone who’s scared of getting into the travel hacking space.
-The big thing with the Preferred is that the $95 annual fee is waived in the first year.
-That means, if you wanted to, you could sign up for the Preferred, get your signup bonus, use your points, then downgrade the card to a Chase Freedom or Freedom Unlimited.
+The Chase Sapphire Preferred is a great pick and the one I recommend for anyone who’s a beginner or scared of diving into the travel hacking space.
+The big thing with the Sapphire Preferred is that the $95 annual fee is waived in the first year.
+That means it’s essentially a free card.
+If you wanted to, you could sign up for the Preferred, get your signup bonus, use your points, then downgrade the card to a Chase Freedom or Freedom Unlimited after the first year (if you downgrade, do so after 12 months – don’t do it right away).
 You basically get the bonus points without having to pay anything.
 It’s perfect for anyone who’s just wanting to dip their toes into the world of travel hacking since there’s pretty much no downside risk.

 On the other hand, the Chase Sapphire Reserve has a unique thing where you can double dip the $300 travel credit, basically getting $600 worth of travel credits while paying just one $450 annual fee.
 Essentially, if you do this, Chase is paying you $150 to have the card for the first year.
 It takes a little bit of work to pull this off though.
 You’ll need to wait until you’re in year 2 of your card, then immediately use up your $300 travel credit in year 2.
-You’ll then need to downgrade your card within 30 days and ask Chase to refund your annual fee (Chase’s current policy is to refund your annual fee if you get rid of the card within 30 days of paying the annual fee).
+You’ll then need to downgrade your card within 30 to 60 days and ask Chase to refund your annual fee (Chase’s current policy is to refund your annual fee if you get rid of the card within 60 days of paying the annual fee – I recommend downgrading within 30 days or so just in case).

 Suggested Strategy With The One Sapphire Card Per Person Rule